 SSP Task Administration Fees

-Task administration fees to utilize the Scientific Services Program (SSP) will be incurred for new task orders and may be incurred for subsequent modifications that are described below.
-Administration fees must be identified on a separate MIPR (Military Interdepartmental Purchase Request) DD Form 448 or Interagency Agreement from the total contract research amount, and must be fully funded at initiation.
-Therefore, two funding documents should be submitted for task initiation and modifications where SSP fee is incurred: one funding document for the applicable task administration fee and one funding document for the total contract research amount to be placed on the task order.
-Only one funding document for incremental project funding should be uploaded to the portal because fees have already been funded.
+Task administration fees to utilize the Scientific Services Program (SSP) will be incurred for new task orders and may be incurred for subsequent modifications (those including funding) that are described below.
+Administration fees must be identified on a separate MIPR (Military Interdepartmental Purchase Request) DD Form 448 or Interagency Agreement from the total contract research amount.
+Therefore, two funding documents should be submitted for task initiation and modifications where SSP fee is incurred: one funding document for the applicable task administration fees and one funding document for the total dollar amount to be placed on the task order at that time.